Where to Find Museums in Vanuatu

 - Ekasup Culture Village (Port Vila) offers what we'd call the full Melanesian experience.
 You'll get hands-on with traditional cooking methods (we're talking earth ovens and coconut husking), discover intricate local crafts, and gain a real understanding of the beliefs and customs that shape daily life for the Ni-Vanuatu people.

 - Pepeyo Culture Village (Port Vila) showcases the culture of the people of Futuna Island in the south of Vanuatu.
-The experience takes you to eight different stations covering chiefs, the tagi (weeping), gods, natural alarms and more.
+Learn about various hunting methods and watch a vibrant show and firewalking.

 - Emaio Culture Village (Tanna) is where you'll truly appreciate the harmony between the villagers and their stunning natural surroundings.
 Join in traditional dances and songs, and don't miss the chance to enjoy an authentic Vanuatu feast during your visit.